Cardigan to Aberporth

 Aberystwyth to Ynyslas

-The path between Aberystwyth to Ynyslas follows the undulating contours of cliffs and slopes to Borth.
+The route of the path between Aberystwyth and Ynyslas follows the undulating contours of cliffs and slopes to Borth.
 Here the Wales and Ceredigion Coast Paths diverge: one inland around the expanse of Cors Fochno to find a crossing point over the river Dyfi, the other continues to the estuary and sandunes of Ynyslas.